TerraFail451/DELTARUNEAP/worlds/deltarune/docs/setup_en.md

 <img width="795" height="287" alt="image" src="https://github.com/user-attachments/assets/fda6c8de-be13-4066-8be0-b0fc64b99fcc" />

-4. **Restart the Archipelago Launcher** (Or start the launcher if it's not open yet)
+5. **Restart the Archipelago Launcher** (Or start the launcher if it's not open yet)

 <img width="815" height="108" alt="image" src="https://github.com/user-attachments/assets/efced590-006a-4439-8f77-a60f06889ae3" />

-5. Start the DELTARUNE client from your Archipelago folder or the Archipelago app.
+6. Start the DELTARUNE client from your Archipelago folder or the Archipelago app.

 <img width="801" height="244" alt="image" src="https://github.com/user-attachments/assets/f44823ed-4dae-4361-a2e2-d29e21c9c519" />

 <img width="802" height="631" alt="image" src="https://github.com/user-attachments/assets/d01efa7b-8340-4e31-b1a3-3ac37fda9b99" />

-7. If your game is installed on your `C:` drive through Steam, you can type `/auto_patch steaminstall` word for word or if it's a downloaded depot `/auto_patch steamdepot` (`/auto_patch linux` or `/auto_patch linuxdepot` for linux) at the bottom of the client.
+7. If your game is installed on your `C:` drive through Steam, you can type `/auto_patch steaminstall` word for word or if it's a downloaded depot `/auto_patch steamdepot` (`/auto_patch linux` or `/auto_patch linuxdepot` for linux) at the bottom of the client. **If this works, you can skip straight to step 8.**

 <img width="799" height="115" alt="image" src="https://github.com/user-attachments/assets/adc8e601-4aa9-461f-9a2d-e424db0fb0c8" />